verilog-to-routing/vtr-verilog-to-routing/doc/src/quickstart/index.rst

 Re-inserting clocks
 ^^^^^^^^^^^^^^^^^^^
-We will restore the clock information by running a script which will transfer that information from the original ODIN BLIF file (writing it to the new file ``blink.pre-vpr.blif``):
+We will restore the clock information by running a script which will transfer that information from the original Parmys BLIF file (writing it to the new file ``blink.pre-vpr.blif``):

 .. code-block:: bash

     > $VTR_ROOT/vtr_flow/scripts/restore_multiclock_latch.pl \
-        blink.odin.blif \
+        ~/vtr_work/quickstart/blink_manual/temp/blink.parmys.blif \
-        blink.abc_no_clock.blif \
+        ~/vtr_work/quickstart/blink_manual/temp/blink.abc_no_clock.blif \
-        blink.pre-vpr.blif
+        ~/vtr_work/quickstart/blink_manual/temp/blink.pre-vpr.blif

 If we inspect ``blink.pre-vpr.blif`` we now see that the clock (``blink^clk``) has been restored to the Flip-Flops: